VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/voice sets README.txt

 Since OStim plays the sounds from an SKSE plugin it can play them from sound descriptors directly, there is no need to create sound markers.

+If the actor is assigned a different voice in the MCM and/or is the player the following restrictions apply to dialogue:
+- only the first response will be played (so optimally just don't make dialogue with multiple responses)
+- the emotion defined in the Topic Info doesn't apply (so all your emotions should be defined in the expression .jsons rather than the CK)

 field summary:

 voice set: